CharlesTaylor7/citadels/README.md

 ## Citadels
-This is an online implementation of the multiplayer Citadels game
+This is a web app for playing the card game [Citadels](https://boardgamegeek.com/boardgame/478/citadels).

 ## Dev commands
 For most commands: use mprocs.

-How to release:
-1. Bump the version in the Cargo.toml
-2. Bump the version in fly.toml
-3. Update changelog.
-4. Git tag the release.
-5. Run: `fly deploy`

 ## Logging
 The logger offers five levels:
     - error
     - warn